katharinebeaumont/manager-monitor/README.md

 Starts the application locally on the instructed port.
 Monitors the application based on available metrics.
 These depend on the application.

+# Getting started

+Ensure Neo4J is running and database is started